College-Run Races

 Other (affecting running of Races or causing unfair disadvantage to another crew) 2-10 seconds

-Other (affecting Safety of any competitor, official, bank party or spectator) Disqualification
+Other (affecting Safety of any competitor, official, bank party or spectator) DSQ

 [NB.
-Should any offence above be deemed to affect the safety of competitors/others then the penalty shall instead be disqualification.]
+Should any offence above be deemed to affect the safety of competitors/others then the penalty shall instead be a disqualification.
+All penalties are at the discretion of the Fairbairns Secretary.]

-1. That, in the event of a dispute or an appeal, a single representative of each affected crew shall be permitted to state their case in front of the Fairbairns Secretary and must do so at the earliest possible moment, within four (4) hours of the published division start time.
-The Fairbairns Secretary can be found at or in the vicinity of Jesus College Boat House throughout the two days of racing.
+a.
+That, in the event of a dispute or an appeal, a single representative of each affected crew shall be permitted to state their case in front of the Fairbairns Secretary and must do so at the earliest possible moment, within four (4No.) hours of the published division start time.
+The Fairbairns Secretary, or a nominated representative, can be found at or in the vicinity of Jesus College Boat House throughout the two days of racing.

-2. That the final decision regarding penalties, time adjustments and disputes shall be made by the Fairbairns Secretary, who may take evidence from the affected parties and any witnessing race marshal or umpire.
-Advice may also be sought from the current CUCBC Chairman or his/her appointed deputy.
+b.
+That the final decision regarding penalties and disputes shall be made by the Fairbairns Secretary, who may take evidence from the affected parties and any witnessing race marshal or umpire.
+Advice may also be sought from others at the discretion of the Fairbairn Secretary.

 Rule Changes, Additions and Enquiries

-3. That all enquiries regarding these rules and regulations and their application shall be directed to the Fairbairns Secretary, Jesus College Boat Club, at jcbc-fairbairns[at]jesus.cam.ac.uk.
+21. That all enquiries regarding these rules and regulations and their application shall be directed to the Fairbairns Secretary, Jesus College Boat Club, at jcbc-fbsecretary@jcsu.jesus.cam.ac.uk.

 Clare Novice Regatta